Pages

 There is a photo of me, standing on the carved steps to the Upper Ruins, my hands outstretched, the expression on my face not hard to interpret:

-How come no-one ever told me about the origins of this architectural wonder?
+How come our history teacher never taught us about the African origins of this architectural wonder?

-In the apartheid era, during my high-school years in South Africa, the ruins were ascribed to the Queen of Sheba.
+In the apartheid era, during my high-school years in South Africa in history class, the ruins were ascribed to the Queen of Sheba.
 They could not possibly have been the work of an African civilization.
 It was only in 1980, when the ‘Second Chimurenga’ (struggle) ended, and Southern Rhodesia was renamed Zimbabwe, that the archeological information was allowed to be published.
 Great Zimbabwe was just the first of my 1990s “truth lessons” about African culture.

 This memoir recounts many more. [and ‘Ubuntu’? … more to come]